-In addition, approximately 2.5 megalitres of domestic waste water would be generated each day and treated at an onsite facility.
-Treated water in excess of recycled water demand would be irrigated to land, while an estimated 0.1 megalitres of sludge generated each day would be stored for collection by disposal trucks.
+In addition, approximately 2.7 mega litres of domestic waste water would be generated each day and treated at an onsite facility.
+Treated water in excess of recycled water demand would be irrigated to land, while an estimated 0.1 mega litres of sludge generated for daily collection by disposal trucks.
 Irrigation of treated water is discussed in Section 25.6.4.